Skip to main content

 Research has consistently shown that estrogen, especially when administered orally, stimulates the liver to produce more angiotensinogen.
 Angiotensinogen is the raw material for the entire RAAS cascade.
 Increasing its availability is like adding more fuel to the fire; it gives the system a greater potential to produce Angiotensin II and, subsequently, aldosterone.

 This creates a scenario where the body is primed for sodium retention.
-While the estrogen might also have some beneficial vascular effects, its impact on angiotensinogen production is a critical factor in the sometimes observed during hormonal therapy.
+While the estrogen might also have some beneficial vascular effects, its impact on angiotensinogen production is a critical factor in the fluid retention sometimes observed during hormonal therapy.

 Hormonal Influences on Sodium and the RAAS